hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 );
 ```

 As you can see, we mimic our table.
-This way, we can directly call methods that interact with our database tables such as findByPk or findOne.
-These methods offer a lot of customisability, especially for tougher, more complicated queries.
-We often would wrap these complicated queries into functions that would be stored in our functions folder.
-For example, here is a function I wrote that utilises Sequelize models and methods to get all the current friends for a user.
+This way, we can directly call methods that interact with our database tables, such as findByPk or findOne.
+These methods offer a lot of customizability, especially for more challenging, more complicated queries.
+We often would wrap these complex queries into functions stored in our functions folder.
+For example, I wrote a function that utilises Sequelize models and methods to get all the current friends for a user.

 ```javascript
 //Gets all CURRENT friends based on the corresponding user id